kobbikobb/cloud-formation-docker-compose/README.md

 # Introduction

 This repository contains scripts to create:
-- One EC2 with Docker and Docker-Compose
+- One EC2 with Docker, Docker-Compose and a Sample application
 - Security Groups
-- Mounted Volume for Mongo
+- Mounted Volume for MongoDb
 - Elastic IP

 The scripts will create resources in: us-east-1